-The measureable height of an aircraft above the actual terrain.
+The measurable height of an aircraft above the actual terrain.

 The maximum altitude above sea level at which an aircraft can maintain level flight under Standard Air conditions.